 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

-Autumn gives us so much: cool weather, beautiful trees, festive holidays, and amazing squash to cook with!
+Autumn gives us so many good things: cool weather, beautiful trees, festive holidays, and amazing squash to cook with!
 And if you know me at all, you know that I love my butternut squash recipes!
-On my farm, I grow an entire patch of pumpkins (of course, showcased over on Instagram!).
-And I, of course, plant a whole ton of butternut squash.
+On my farm, I grow an entire patch of pumpkins, and I, of course, plant a whole ton of butternut squash.
 Thankfully, you don’t have to grow your own like me to enjoy the full flavors of the season.
-This time of year, farmers’ markets and grocers have so many squash varieties piled high and I just can’t wait to use them all in my kitchen!
-A quick and simple way to use squash to its fullest potential is in a roasted butternut squash salad.

 Save this post!